DevExpress/devextreme-documentation/concepts/05 UI Components/SelectBox/00 Getting Started with SelectBox/00 Getting Started with SelectBox.md

 <div class="simulator-desktop-container" data-view="/Content/Applications/21_2/GettingStartedWith/SelectBox/index.html, /Content/Applications/21_2/GettingStartedWith/SelectBox/index.js, /Content/Applications/21_2/GettingStartedWith/SelectBox/index.css"></div>

-Each section in this tutorial covers a single configuration step.
+Each section in this tutorial describes a single configuration step.
 You can also find the full code in the following GitHub repository: <a href="https://github.com/DevExpress-Examples/getting-started-with-selectbox" target="_blank">getting-started-with-selectbox</a>.

 [tags] dxselectbox